-Antonio M. Echavarren received his PhD at the Universidad Autónoma de Madrid (UAM, 1982) with Prof. Francisco Fariña.
-After a postdoctoral stay in Boston College with Prof. T. Ross Kelly, he joined the UAM as an Assistant Professor.
-Following a two-years period as a NATO-fellow with Prof. John K. Stille in Fort Collins (Colorado State University), he joined the Institute of Organic Chemistry of the CSIC in Madrid.
-In 1992, he returned to the UAM as a Professor of Organic Chemistry and in 2004 he moved to Tarragona as a Group Leader at the Institute of Chemical Research of Catalonia (ICIQ).
-Since 2004, he is also Professor of Research of the CSIC.
+Antonio M. Echavarren was born in Bilbao and obtained his PhD at the Universidad Autónoma de Madrid (UAM, 1982).
+After a postdoctoral stay in Boston College he joined the UAM as an Assistant Professor (1984-1986).
+Following a two years period as a NATO-fellow at the Colorado State University, he joined the Institute of Organic Chemistry of the CSIC in Madrid, where he stayed until 1992.
+That year he returned to the UAM as a Professor of Organic Chemistry.
+He is also CISC Professor of Research since 2004.
+He moved in 2004 to Tarragona as a Group Leader at the Institute of Chemical Research of Catalonia (ICIQ).